jaredpalmer/mutik/README.md

   );
 }

-function Label() {
+// Lastly, you can subcribe to "slices" of state with useSelector
-  // You can subcribe to "slices" of mutable state with useSelector
+// Note: be sure to memoize these with React.useCallback if you need to select based on props function Label() {
-  // Note: be sure to memoize these with React.useCallback const selector = React.useCallback(state => state.count, []);
+  const selector = React.useCallback(state => state.count, []);
   const count = useSelector(selector);
   return <p>The count is {count}</p>;